 Thank you for your interest in our program!
 Our MA is open to students from all over the world.
 Ours is a relatively small program, which means that each student receives individualized mentoring and attention.Presentation of the Master's Program in French Presentation of the Accelerated Master's Program in French

 Questions?
-Contact the Director of Graduate Studies, Prof. Lise Leibacher at email@example.com
+Contact the Director of Graduate Studies, Prof. Dalila Ayoun at email@example.com

 The MA Program

-The University of Arizona offers 4 emphases for the M.A. in French: (1) French Literature and Culture, (2) Teaching French as a Foreign Language, (3) Francophone Studies, and (4) Secondary Teaching Certification.
+The University of Arizona offers 4 emphases for the M.A. in French: (1) French Literature and Culture, (2) French Linguistics and Second Language Acquisition & Teaching, (3) Francophone Studies, and (4) Secondary Teaching Certification.
 Students in all of these areas receive outstanding teacher training under the guidance of our Director of Basic Languages, and most complete the program in 2 years.
 We also offer an Accelerated MA for outstanding University of Arizona undergraduates at the University of Arizona to begin work on their MA during the fourth year in residence and to finish their Master's during the fifth year.